 Elisabeth (Lisa) Stoddard - Global School & Social Science & Policy Studies

 Professor Stoddard’s work builds on existing research in team dynamics in important ways.
 The tools she developed include a process for developing team agreements regarding goals, communication, division of work, and strategies to address problems.
 At the heart of the process is an asset or strengths-based approach to teaming, where students and teams identify their individual and collective assets.
 The skills for each aspect of the project are then identified and matched to team members’ assets.
 Together this approach helps reduce the bias and stereotyping which can interfere with team performance.

 Traditional controls courses use an unrelenting “theory-first” approach, producing steep learning barriers for students.
 Professor Cowlagi significantly improved senior-level courses in Aerospace Engineering by providing strong real-world connections to theoretical subject matter.
 His most noteworthy innovation is the introduction of personalized experiments that students can conduct at home using smartphones or Arduino kits, collecting and analyzing data that are personally relevant.
 Because of these approaches, his students have successfully learned advanced concepts, such as Kalman filtering, that are typically reserved for graduate study.

-Dirk Albrecht, Biomedical Engineering
+Catherine Whittington, Biomedical Engineering

 In order to be eligible for the award, a faculty member must meet both of the following requirements at the time of nomination: